Previous study rules

 This means that Jane can receive 2 years of funding for her new higher education course.
 She will need to fund one year herself.

 As funding is awarded in the final year of a new course and each preceding year that is funded, Jane will need to self-fund the first year of her course.
 This means she wouldn’t be able to apply for a Tuition Fee Loan or a Welsh Government Learning Grant/Special Support Grant; she would, however, still be able to apply for a Maintenance Loan and supplementary grants such as Disabled Students' Allowances in her self-funded year.

 If you didn’t apply for student finance for your previous higher education course, or your household income was too high for you to get student finance this will still count as previous study.
 This is because your course would have still received public funding even if you never received any student finance yourself.

 Compelling personal reasons

-If you didn’t complete your previous course and you have compelling personal reasons for this, then you could be entitled to further funding on these grounds.
+If you didn’t complete your previous course and you have compelling personal reasons, then you could be entitled to further funding on these grounds.
 You must provide evidence of this.

 Depending on your circumstances this may be:

 - evidence from the student advisory service at your university or college that substantiates your personal or family crisis.